SpudGunMan/meshing-around/README.md

 signalCycleLimit = 5
 ```

-Logging messages to disk or Syslog to disk uses the python native logging fuction.
+Logging messages to disk or Syslog to disk uses the python native logging function.
 Take a look at the [/modules/log.py](/modules/log.py) you can set the file logger for syslog to INFO for example to not log DEBUG messages to file log, or modify the stdOut level.
 ```
 [general]
 # logging to file of the non Bot messages